Boa Festa! Two week Trip from Dakar to Guinea-Bissau

 What to Expect

-From November through February the weather is fairly consistent: lots of sun, a dry heat with daytime highs around 33°C (92 °F), and evenings and mornings that can be quite cool.
-We generally stop running our trips before mid-March, when the temperature ticks up along with the humidity.
+From November through February the weather is fairly consistent: lots of sun and persistent dry heat during the daytime.
+The evenings and mornings can be quite cool.
+In mid-February-March, the temperature will begin to pick up along with the humidity.

 Please have a look at the What to Pack page for tips on clothing and sun protection.